 In the Beginning

-The company grew and evolved and continues to this day.
-Mitel is now a publicly-traded global leader in the business communications systems and software marketplace, serving more than 70 million business users in more than 100 countries.
+The company grew and evolved and continues as a global leader in the business communications systems and software marketplace, serving more than 70 million business users in more than 100 countries.

 Newbridge Networks is Born